 The textbook for this course is: Finkler et al., Financial Management for Public, Health, and Not-for-Profit Organizations, Sixth Edition (2019), CQ Press/Sage Publishing, ISBN: 150639681X.
 Please note that this course is participating in the Follett Access program.
 This is an NYU Bookstore initiative that delivers required course materials digitally at the lowest possible price.
-Under this program the textbook will be delivered to you digitally through the Brytewave platform.
-The cost of the book is \$70, which will be added as a "book charge" to your bursar bill, and is \$80 below the publisher's list price.
-If you would prefer to opt out, you should log in to the student portal (https://includedcp.follett.com/2015), access your bookshelf, and remove yourself from the program.
+Under this program the textbook will be delivered to you digitally through the Brytewave platform as a rental for the semester.
+The cost of the book is \$62.25, which will be added as a "book charge" to your bursar bill, and is \$87.75 below the publisher's list price.
+If you would prefer to opt out, you should log in to the student portal, access your bookshelf, and remove yourself from the program.
 (Your username is your school email address).
-The deadline for opting out is September 17th.
-You may contact the Bookstore with questions at wsq.text@nyu.edu or 212-998-4656.
+The deadline for opting out is February 8th.
+You may contact the Bookstore with questions at Bookstore email address or 212-998- 4656.
 If you wish to purchase the hard copy instead, it is available at the NYU Bookstore and on Amazon.com.
 There course materials are also on reserve at Bobst Library.
 Students who plan to take additional finance courses should retain this book as a reference.